flarehotspot/sdk-utils/sdk/mkdocs/docs/guides/routes-and-links.md

 # Routes and Links
-Routes are used to handle user navigation by matching the requested URL to a [RoutePath](#routepath).
+Routes are used to handle user navigation by matching the requested URL from the browser to a [RoutePath](#routepath) in your application.
 A [link](#creating-a-link) is a form of clickable element in the web page that redirects a user to a certain URL and eventually triggering the matched route.

 ## 1. Registering Routes {#registering-routes}
 The vue routes are divided into two types: [portal routes](#portal-routes) and [admin routes](#admin-routes).
 Portal routes are accessible to all users, while admin routes are only accessible to authenticated user accounts.